triton-inference-server/fastertransformer_backend/docs/gpt_guide.md

 after launching the triton server.

 Regarding `bad_words_dict` and `stop_words_dict`, they should provide a single CSV-formatted string per item.
-The string then reprensent a list of words or expressions and each element is tokenized for further use by the model.
+The string then represent a list of words or expressions and each element is tokenized for further use by the model.
 Beware of tokenizer subtleties, for example, "word" and " word" are two distinct tokens.
 You can use the script in `all_models/gpt/preprocessing/1/word_list.py` to help you understand the tokenization.

 #### Evaluate the accuracy of GPT model on LAMBADA.